iloaiza/QuantumMAMBO.jl/README.md

 # QuantumMAMBO.jl: Efficient many-body routines in Julia

+QuantumMAMBO provides structures for many-body objects in quantum computing.
+They can all be seen in `src/UTILS/structures.jl`.
+In particular, it provides the fermionic operators `F_OP` specially geared towards two-electron number-conserving operators, `Q_OP` for qubit operators, and `M_OP`for Majorana operators coming from fermionic operators.
+All operators and unitaries have structured classes, which in the future will be used for efficient compilation of quantum circuits and resource estimates.

 ## Using QuantumMAMBO.jl
 `QuantumMAMBO.jl` includes efficient implementations for fermionic and qubit operators.
 To obtain results shown in Ref.(1), run on a terminal (e.g. for LiH):